-Oakland Unified School District’s enrollment process is open for the 2023-2024 school year.
-Here’s a helpful guide for untangling the process, put together by OUSD parents Macy Parker and Bekah Otto, with input from Sarah Wheeler, who invite all Oakland parents to commit to their public schools.
+Oakland Unified School District’s enrollment process is open for the 2026-27 school year.
+Here’s a helpful guide for untangling the process, put together by OUSD parents Macy Parker and Bekah Otto, with input from Sarah Wheeler.
+They invite all Oakland parents to commit to their public schools.

 Why choose OUSD?

-Our public schools have weathered the stress of a global pandemic while continuing to serve children and families every day.
+For the first time in nearly a decade, the Oakland Unified School District boosted its overall enrollment with close to 200 new families choosing OUSD.
 Our schools are funded based on the number of children they serve, so “voting with your feet” for the public system is one way to build a stronger Oakland together.

-Oakland Unified is committed to equitably serving our diverse city.
+Oakland Unified is committed to serving our diverse city equitably.
 The district has made a significant commitment to early literacy, continues to serve as a nationwide example of restorative justice practices, and offers a variety of special programs – from gardening and mindfulness to career pathways in high school.
 It’s a big district, and there are a lot of schools to choose from!

 Now on to the guide.

 Mar.
-9, 2023.
+5, 2026.
 Receive an offer from a school.
-Be added to waitlists of any that were higher ranked preference.
+Be added to the waitlists of any that were higher-ranked preferences.

-March 9 – 28, 2023.
-Accept or decline matched placement at a school.
+March 5 – 25, 2026.
+Accept or decline a matched placement at a school.
 Scroll down to read more about waitlists.

-April – August 2023.
-Waitlist offers extended, late applications processed.
+April – August 2026.
+Waitlist offers are extended, and late applications are processed.

 How to enroll in OUSD